pmcalabrese/express-typescript-boilerplate/README.md

     gulp watch

-which will popolate the dist folder, switch to the dist folder and run
+which will popolate the dist folder, for spin the server from the ```dist``` folder run

     npm start

-for stop the app
+for monitor stop or delete the app, for more commands how to control the server please refer to PM2 docs

     pm2 list
     pm2 <stop|delete> <myapp | pid>